 Qis the heat.

-This equation can be used with every electrical network provided that the flowing current is direct (DC).
+This equation can be used with every electrical network provided where the flowing current is direct (DC).
 In particular, you can compute the amount of heat generated by resistors in series or parallel resistors.
-Just calculate appropriate resistance
+Just calculate the appropriate resistance

 R using our calculators.